mattj-io/query_meetup/README.md

 pyyaml
 ```

-Included in the repository are binaries for Mac and Linux, which don't require any dependencies.
+Included in the repository is a Mac binary, built with pyinstaller which doesn't require any dependencies.

 You will also need an API key for Meetup.com, which you can find from the API link at the bottom of your Profile page